K7413dS433d/Grid-masterclass/README.md

 ## Live Demo

-Explore a live demo of the concepts covered in the masterclass:
+Explore a live demo of the concepts covered in the masterclass: [Grid masterclass](https://grid-masterclass.vercel.app/)
-[Grid masterclass] (Insert Demo Link Here)

 ## Video